diepm/vim-rest-console/README.md

 If `Content-Type` is specified in the request block, it overrides this setting.

+#### `vrc_horizontal_split`

+By default, the output buffer is displayed to the right of the rest buffer (vertical split).
+If this option is set, the output buffer is displayed below the rest buffer.

 #### `vrc_include_response_header`

 This option enables the inclusion of the response header information mode by